 May 8: Q&A with director Sophy Romvari

-May 12: Panel Discussion
+May 12: Discussion with local social workers

 If you’ve ever imagined how you’d try comforting your younger self or your family about the uncertain future ahead of them, Blue Heron may be the most emotionally devastating film of the year — and also perhaps the most comforting.